g0kkk/cgc-binaries/README.md

 # CGC-Binaries
-Compiled set of CGC Binaries (Patched and unpatched) for experimentation purposes
+Compiled set of CGC Binaries (Patched and unpatched) for experimentation purposes.

+Contains all the Qualifying and final event binaries.

 ## Decree VM

-Will be updating the repo with the decree VM image as well
+Reach me out on [Twitter](https://twitter.com/gkgkrishna33) for the image!

+## Lists

+Contains txt file which has the names of a few binaries for experimentational purposes

 ### References